-Password policies are unrelated to access policies.
-These entities have similar names but different purposes.
+Password policies are not related to access policies.
+They have similar names but serve different purposes.

 Stronghold uses a password policy configuration model compatible with Vault 1.5+.